Updated December 18, 2020

 How do you know who needs a 1099 and who doesn’t?
+Or whether they need a 1099-MISC or a 1099-NEC?
 And how do you fill them out to be sure you’ve given the taxman everything required?
-Here’s a handy guide to everything you need to know about Form 1099-MISC.
+Here’s a handy guide to everything you need to know about Forms 1099-MISC/NEC.

-If you’ve paid an independent contractor for goods or services during the year, you will most likely need to send them a 1099-MISC while also reporting their income to the IRS at the beginning of next year.
+If you’ve paid an independent contractor for goods or services during the year, you will most likely need to send them a 1099-NEC while also reporting their income to the IRS at the beginning of next year.
+There are other non-employee workers who are not contractors, and who will need a 1099-MISC.
+We’ll go into this a little later.

-While there are a variety of 1099 forms, but the most common one is 1099-MISC.
+While there are a variety of 1099 forms, the newest one is 1099-NEC.
 It’s used to report payments to contractors and service providers who are not employees at your company and do not have taxes withheld.
+Before, these payments were reported using a 1099-MISC.

 Because this form is provided to both the contractor and the IRS, it allows the government to track the amount of tax they should expect from non-employee contractors.
 This allows the IRS to determine whether the contractor, who is responsible for paying their own taxes, is paying the correct amount when their return is filed.

-Form 1099-MISC should only be issued to document payments for services rendered, but not for goods purchased.
-There is also a $600.00 threshold that needs to be surpassed, so you won’t have to issue a 1099-MISC to a contractor that has been paid less than that amount during the year.
+Form 1099 should only be issued to document payments for services rendered, but not for goods purchased.
+There is also a $600.00 threshold that needs to be surpassed, so you won’t have to issue a 1099 to a contractor that has been paid less than that amount during the year.

 While there are exceptions to every rule, you will need to send a 1099-MISC if you’ve paid:

-In order to complete a 1099-MISC accurately, you will need information usually found on their W-9.
-All contractors should provide you a W-9 when starting their work with your business.
+In order to accurately complete a 1099-NEC, or a 1099-MISC, you will need information usually found on the worker’s W-9.
+All non-employee workers should provide you a W-9 when starting their work with your business.
 Here’s what you need:

 Box 1 – Rents – This is used to report rent paid to a property owner.
 Rent paid to a real estate agent or property manager will not have to be reported.
 This box is also used for machine rentals or pasture land rental.